-Lampas is a figured silk fabric, which means it has designs and decorations that are not printed but woven into the cloth itself, just like damasks and brocades.
-Its complex textile typology requires two warp systems (the threads placed in the longitudinal direction of the cloth), one for the ground and one for the binding, and at least two series of wefts (threads which are woven crosswise to the warp).
+Lampas is a figured silk fabric, meaning that its patterns and decorations are not printed but woven into the fabric itself, just like damasks and brocades.
+Its complex textile typology requires two warp systems (the threads placed in the longitudinal direction of the cloth), one for the ground and one for the binding, and at least two series of wefts (threads woven crosswise to the warp).
 The weave of the lampas, i.e. the way the threads of the fabric are woven, is usually satin or taffeta, which makes the fabric less heavy.

-The pattern is achieved through special techniques of weft interworking.
-It can be an “untied” weft, in which a ground weft passes over several consecutive threads of the warp creating the pattern (lisiéré lampas).
+The pattern is achieved by special techniques of weft interlacing.
+It can be an “untied” weft, in which a ground weft passes over several successive warp threads to create the pattern (lisiéré lampas).
 Or one or more additional wefts are used in addition to the ground weft.
-In this way, we can have “lancé” wefts of various colors that are inserted into the construction of the ground for the entire length of the fabric and emerge on the front side only in the parts that form the design while on the back they remain free and appear to the eye as a series of loose threads.
-These wefts contribute to making the fabric stronger.
-Finally, the weft can be “brocade” or “spolinata” which, unlike the previous one, is inserted only in the parts that form the design as in brocaded lampas.
+In this way, we can have “lancé” wefts of different colors, which are inserted into the ground construction along the entire length of the fabric, appearing on the front only in the parts that form the pattern.
+On the back, they remain free and appear to the eye as a series of loose threads.
+These wefts contribute to the strength of the fabric.
+Finally, the weft can be “brocade” or “spolinata” which, unlike the previous one, is inserted only in the parts that form the design, as in brocaded lampas.

 Lampasso Svezia perla-avorio | Tessitura Bevilacqua